 Downtown St. Petersburg is the city’s heart, replete with shops, restaurants, bars and attractions.
 The Dalí Museum is an obligatory stop, as is the Chihuly Collection of mind-blowing glasswork.
 While exploring, be sure to visit the Museum of Fine Art and the Florida Holocaust Museum.
 Out-of-doors attractions are just as wow-inducing: Boyd Hill Nature Park is a glimpse of what St. Petersburg looked like before modern development; the observation tower at Weedon Island Preserve offers an expansive view of St. Pete’s surroundings; and Fort De Soto Park is more than just an award-winning beach—it’s a full-stop, get-outside park with every dry land and watersport activity you could ask for, including outstanding beach camping.

-If you really want to wrap your brain around all that St. Pete has to offer, try a guided tour of the city.
+If you really want to wrap your brain around all that St. Petersburg, Florida has to offer, try a guided tour of the city.
 There are Segway tours, boat tours (including dolphin watching), ghost tours, photo tours and historic tours that will make you an almost-instant expert on this jewel of Tampa Bay.